 Relocating if You and Your Family are Non-EU Citizens

 - FIND A HOME.
 Find a home and sign a tenancy agreement with your landlord.
-The best websites for property search are city24.ee and kv.ee.
+The best websites for property search are city24.ee and KV.ee.
 Additional information about rental agreements can be found at the citizen portal eesti.ee and in our Housing section.

 - FIND A SCHOOL / KINDERGARTEN.
 Contact your local municipality to get more information on school / kindergarten places available.
 For example, if living in Tallinn, you can contact Tallinn City Education Department.
-You can see a map of general education schools on the web page of the Ministry of Education and Research.
+You can see a map of general education schools on the website of the Ministry of Education and Research.

 - GET ESTONIAN HEALTH INSURANCE.
 When your employer pays at least the minimum amount of social security contributions, you’ll get the right for social security coverage.
-After registering your place of residence and the fact of employment with the Employment Register, health insurance by Estonian Health Insurance Fund starts covering your family members as well (if they are eligible).
+After registering your place of residence and the fact of employment with the Employment Register, health insurance by the Estonian Health Insurance Fund starts covering your family members as well (if they are eligible).
 Read more in the Health Insurance section.

 - FIND A DOCTOR.
 Register at a GP’s office.
-You should submit a application for each family member to the specific clinic where you want to register.
-Read more.
+You should submit an application for each family member to the specific clinic where you want to register.
+Read more in the Healthcare section.

 - LOOK FOR A JOB.
-Should your spouse be looking for a job, he or she can use one of these options.
+Should your spouse be looking for a job, he or she can use several options.
 If needed, he or she can register with the Unemployment Insurance Fund to get additional support with the job search or trainings.

 - HEALTH CARE.
 Your family has to be covered by a private insurance provider during the entire stay.
 The companies that currently provide this kind of insurance in Estonia are: Inges Kindlustus, ERGO Life Insurance SE Eesti, and Salva Kindlustus.